dotnet/aspire/docs/machine-requirements.md

 > Warning: With the free version of Codespaces the development experience is not nice.
 We recommend using at least a Codespace with 16GB of RAM or use your local VS Code / DevContainers instance.

-> Information: Currently the codespaces can not be used to try / debug the aspire dashboard.
+> Information: Currently the codespaces can not be used to try / debug the Aspire dashboard.
 This is a known issue.
 If you want to debug it, use Visual Studio or your local VS Code and the DevContainers.